-A Twitter (v1.1) feed plugin for the developers that's flexible and supports displaying multiple feeds of both user and search timelines.
+A Twitter (v1.1) feed plugin for the developers that's fully customisable and support timelines, searches and lists.

 Refined error and debugging functionality, as well as silencing error_log() notices should one's server not handle it well